top of page

 A simple example of this:

-Let’s say I love chocolate ice cream.
-It’s my absolute favourite and I’ll eat it whenever I can.
-Then one day while I’m eating a chocolate ice cream cone, I get attacked and robbed.
-Now whenever I eat chocolate ice cream I feel incredibly anxious and fearful.
-I can’t stop this because my brain has made the association between the ice cream and the attack.
-There is part of my brain that knows chocolate ice cream isn’t dangerous but it can’t connect with the part of my brain that feels afraid.
+Usually, I love walking in the park with my dog.
+It used to be one of my favourite things to do.
+Then one day while I’m walking, I get pushed over and someone steals my purse.
+Now whenever I even think about walking in the park, I feel incredibly anxious and fearful.
+No matter what I tell myself, I can’t stop feeling like something terrible will happen.
+I can’t stop this because my brain has made the association between walking in the park and the attack.
+There is another part of my brain that knows walking is unlikely to be dangerous but it can’t connect with the part of my brain that feels afraid.
 EMDR will help make this link and explore all my feelings, thoughts and images I have associated with this attack.
-Eventually this attack will still be a bad memory but without all the associated anxiety and fear.
-And I’ll be able to eat chocolate ice cream again without fear.
+Eventually this attack will still be a bad memory but without all the associated anxiety and fear, and I’ll be able to walk my dog again without fear.

 During EMDR you’ll be asked to recall a distressing memory while receiving bilateral stimulation either with lateral eye movement, sounds or hand tapping.
-This will last for approximately 10 seconds and then you’ll be asked what comes up.
+The memory is chosen carefully so it’s not too distressing.
+This will last for approximately 10-20 seconds and then you’ll be asked what you notice happening regarding your feelings, thoughts, images or physical sensations.
 The therapy will continue this way until you fully process the memory and new information comes to light.
-This may sounds strange to start with but clients find it very effective once they get used to it.
+This may sound strange to start with, but clients find it very effective once they get used to it.
+The distress and intensity associated with the memory usually changes and improves quite quickly.

 Length of treatment will depend on the condition being treated.
 If it’s a one-time trauma then treatment may be a short as 4-5 sessions.
 For more complex issues it will last longer.
 Once an assessment is done, you will be advised how long therapy may need to be.